 Kangaroo Island tours from Melbourne will take longer, at least several days.
 They usually stop along the way at the Great Ocean Road and the Grampians National Park.

-Some of best kangaroo island tours will at least include a visit to Koala Avenue, a Kangaroo Island wildlife safari, and a trip to the Remarkable Rocks and Flinders Chase National Park.
+Some of the best kangaroo island tours will include a visit to Koala Avenue, a Kangaroo Island wildlife safari, and a trip to the Remarkable Rocks and Flinders Chase National Park.
 A small group tour or a private tour, though most expensive, would be recommended for their flexibility and for observing the wildlife in their natural habitat.
-Whatever kangaroo island packages you choose, you are in for a treat!wil
+Whatever kangaroo island packages you choose, you are in for a treat!

 Kangaroo Island Travel Tips

-- Consider adding an extra day to your plan, as you are bound to run out off time!
+- How many days Kangaroo Island: Minimum 3 days.
+Consider adding an extra day to your plan, as you are bound to run out of time!

-- Be careful or preferably avoid driving at dusk, night and dawn, due to wildlife activities.
+- Be careful or preferably avoid driving around Kangaroo Island at dusk, night and dawn, due to wildlife activities.

 - Gas stations close early and might be far apart.
 Keep your tank full.